Iceland: What to expect and what to pack

 Money - what to bring and how much?

 Iceland uses the Icelandic króna as their currency.
 I recommend using debit and credit cards to access money while abroad and discourage the use of travelers checks.
 Be sure to notify your bank or credit card company that you will be traveling abroad so they don’t freeze your card.
 Most items in Iceland are imported, so things like food and souvenirs will be expensive.
 Budget at least $50 per day for spending money to cover bottled water, lunches, and more.

 The Icelandic diet is simple.
 Breakfast in Europe is very different from the US (sorry bacon and egg lovers).
 It typically includes oatmeal, toast, a protein-packed yogurt-cheese called skyr, juice, coffee, and tea.
 The local specialities are centered around staples like stews, potatoes, meat, and seafood.
 Water in Iceland is safe to drink (so bring your reusable water bottles), and table water is always provided free of charge.
 You will be out and about so packing snacks is a great idea!

 Lastly, showers and water in Iceland often smell of sulfur.
 So before blaming your roommate for stinking up the bathroom, be aware that sulfur smells like rotten eggs.
 To be honest you only really notice it when in the bathroom washing your heads or showering.Get used to the scent; it is normal and completely safe.
 It is simply due to the ecosystem in Iceland.

 P.S.
 Get pumped for The Blue Lagoon before headed back to the airport!

-If you have any other questions, feel free to shoot me an email at: email@example.com.
-Head to the trip page by clicking the image down below!
+If you have any other questions, feel free to shoot me us an email at: email@example.com and head to the trip page by clicking the image down below!